Caellwyn/sampling_and_clt-ds-west-082420/README.md

 ax.set_xlabel("Number of minutes between customers")
 ```

+# Group 4

+Suppose the San Francisco's Muni Metro system has an average weekday ridership of 160,000 people with a standard deviation of 10,000.

+On the weekends, the ridership is 90,000 people with a standard deviation of 8,000.

+We can generate this bimodal distribution like so:

 # 3. Central Limit Theorem

 If we take repeated samples of a population, the sampling distribution of sample means will approximate to a normal distribution, no matter the underlying distribution!